 And a small piece of chocolate mud cake (I am a sinner)

 I shook the general consul of Norway’s hand – and he said he is proud that a Norwegian is doing such good work here.
-When, after 20 minutes, I told him that I’m not Norwegian, he was speechless and told him I had him fooled.
+After 20 minutes, I told him that I’m not Norwegian.

-‘Hello Mr David, can I also have your card?’
+‘Hello Mr David, can I have your card?’